-A competition for teams of three students using a prototype multi-user CAD (MUCAD) tool was held to investigate various hypotheses regarding the performance of teams in such a setting.
-By comparing models from the competition to the same model in a single-user CAD environment, it is seen that use of a MUCAD system can significantly increase the value added per unit of calendar time for a modeling effort.
+A competition for teams of three students using a prototype multi-user computer-aided design (MUCAD) tool was held to investigate various hypotheses regarding the performance of teams in such a setting.
+By comparing models from the competition to the same model in a single-user CAD environment, it is seen that use of a MUCAD system can significantly increase the value-added per unit of calendar time for a modeling effort.
 An investigation was also made into the causes of the performance differences among the various MUCAD teams which participated in the competition.
-Analysis of the results shows that teams with leadership that encouraged effective forms of communication and teams whose members scored similarly on the Purdue Spatial Visualization Test: Visualization of Rotations (PSVT:R) performed better than other teams.
-Other hypotheses regarding improved team performance found lower levels of support.
-Areas of future research are suggested.
+Analysis of the results shows that teams that encouraged effective forms of communication and teams whose members scored similarly on the Purdue Spatial Visualization Test: Visualization of Rotations (PSVT:R) performed better than other teams.
+Areas of future research in analyzing teams in MUCAD environments are suggested.